ChouguleAnkita13/News_App/news_app/README.md

 ## Overview
 The News App is a Flutter-based mobile application that delivers the latest news articles from various categories.
 It is built using the Provider state management solution and integrates with a news API for real-time updates.
 The app follows the Model-View-Controller (MVC) design pattern, ensuring clean architecture and maintainability.
 The folder structure is organized for scalability and easy management of code.
+This app also integrates Firebase for user authentication and management, enabling multiple users to bookmark and manage their favorite news articles.
+Additionally, SharedPreferences is used to manage session persistence, ensuring seamless user experiences.

 ## Screenshots
 <div style="display: flex;">